ang-zeyu/infisearch/docs/src/indexing_configuration.md

 ## `lang_config`

 The snippet below shows the default values for language configuration.
-The key controlling the main tokenizer module to use is the `lang` key (only `latin` is supported for now).
+The key controlling the main tokenizer module to use is the `lang` key.
 The `options` key supplies tokenization options unique to each module.

 Note that these options are also applied to the search library, which uses the same tokenizers through wasm.